From: "Yeshivat Har Etzion's Israel Koschitzky Virtual Beit

 principals of the Hebrew calendar, essential for regulating

-the life of the Jewish nation and for allowing the
+the life of the Jewish nation and for

 celebration of the days enjoined by Scriptural Law, is not